ArmandoAloro-UCM/FUN-CODES/README.md

 Details.cs
 [fix] [refactor]

-• Removed private object txt_email — was declared as wrong type with no matching TextBox on this form
+• Removed private object txt_email, was declared as wrong type with no matching TextBox on this form
 • Added private string userEmail field to store email passed in from Form2
 • Added string email = "" parameter to constructor so Form2 can pass the email through
 • btn_select_Click now passes userEmail to Purchase instead of broken txt_email.Text